grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "So it cannot be reset underwater then?"

 "No way.
-The only reason I even put in an escape trunk was so I could flush out any problematic cargo if I got into a sticky situation with a Authority vessel.
+The only reason I even put in an escape trunk was so I could flush out any problematic cargo if I got into a sticky situation with an Authority vessel.
 That... and I was terrified of being stuck on the bottom of the ocean and unable to open the sail hatch."

 "Alright.
 It will have to do.
 Be ready, I will open the escape trunk in another minute or so."